garykagan/CoreDataStack/README.md

   CoreDataStack.defaultStack
 ```

-Any work on the private queue context will automaitically propagate to the main queue context after save
+Any work on the private queue context will automaitically propagate to the main queue context after save and vice versa

 ```swift
   // Returns the main queue context